 Dairy Poster Contest

-1. Members will make a promotional poster about milk and/or milk products using the theme designated by the sponsoring organization.
+1. Members can make a promotional poster about milk and/or milk products using the theme designated by the sponsoring organization.

-4. All submissions are due April.
-Please Check with your local extension office for the exact deadline.
+4. All submissions are due in April.
+Please check with your local extension office for the exact deadline.
+The winning county poster are eligible to be entered in the state-level poster contest.
+Each county poster winner will receive a T-shirt.